Discover the story behind Bell's portrait of David Garnett with co-curator Ian Dejardin:

 The Vanessa Bell Exhibition Syndicate

 Official Paint Partner

-Vanessa Bell, The Other Room, late 1930s, 161 x 174 cm, Private Collection, © The Estate of Vanessa Bell, courtesy of Henrietta Garnett.
+Vanessa Bell, The Other Room, (detail) late 1930s, Private Collection © The Estate of Vanessa Bell, courtesy of Henrietta Garnett.
+Bill Philip Photography

 Lower carousel: Vanessa Bell, Virginia Woolf, (detail) oil on board, © National Portrait Gallery, London.

 Vanessa Bell, Self–Portrait, ca. 1915, Oil on canvas laid on panel, Yale Center for British Art, Paul Mellon Fund.
 5050 - B1982.16.2 © The Estate of Vanessa Bell, courtesy of Henrietta Garnett .

 Vanessa Bell at Durbins, 1911, (detail), Unknown.
 Presented by Angelica Garnett, 1981 and 1988-92.
 Part of the Vanessa Bell Collection. ©Tate Archive, London 2016.

 Vanessa Bell’s library, Duncan Bell’s painting of Vanessa Bell in her mother’s dress, 2006, (detail) © Patti Smith.
 Courtesy the artist and Robert Miller Gallery.
 Brandon Camp, 1913.
 Photographs by Vanessa Bell and others, in Vanessa Bell’s album, (detail) Tate (TGA 9020/3) © Tate Archive, London 2016.